vibinabraham/jwcas/README.md

-# CAS-CI with Jordon Wigner Transformation
+# CAS-CI with Jordan Wigner Transformation

 Requires pyscf to get the integrals.